A Protoplanetary Dust Cloud?

 Interacting evolutionary and developmental trajectories of different types on different spatial and temporal scales relate to changes in: whole organisms, parts of organisms, behaviours of organisms, competences of organisms, types of information used, whole species, ecosystems, scaffolding, physical/chemical mechanisms, information-processing mechanisms, and also changes in the requirements for various mechanisms.

-All of these changes proceed in parallel, with many interactions between them including production of new sets if requirements (niches).
+All of these changes proceed in parallel, with many interactions between them including production of new sets of requirements (new niches).

 Some of the newly emerging requirements are physical: requirements for new kinds of structure, new kinds of energy store, new forms of locomotion, new kinds of chemical synthesis, new biochemical defence mechanisms, new forms of motion, and many more.
 Others are new requirements for information processing.